MatteoBattilana/WeatherView/README.md

 still undergoing final testing.
 It may contains bugs.

 ### New feature
 Now each single particle can rotate in real time with the same phone *roll* angle.
-In order to avoid useless execution of code, I've added an haldler for *onPause()* and *onResume()* inside the WeatherView View.
-These methods are called when the visibilty on this View changes. <br><br>By **default** this new feature is disabled.
-You can change this programmatically with *setOrientationMode(orientationStatus mOrientationMode)* or via xml.<br/><br/>It is possible also to set this mode directly from the xml with the *orientationMode* attribute.
+In order to avoid useless execution of code, I've added an haldler for `onPause()` and `onResume()` inside the WeatherView View.
+This methods are called when the visibilty on this View changes.
+By **default** it is disabled.
+You can change this programmatically with `setOrientationMode(orientationStatus mOrientationMode)` or via xml.<br/><br/>It is possible also to set this mode directly from the xml with the *orientationMode* attribute.
 There are only two options: **ENABLE** and **DISABLE**.
 Here a basic example:

 ``` Java